spacer HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 The "Do as I Say, Not as I Do" Parenting Style Doesn't Work Anymore

-Have you ever done research on different parenting styles in order to choose the best option?
-Or, do you approach parenting from your experience of how you were raised as children.
+Have you ever done research on different parenting styles in order to choose the best one for you and your family?
+Or, do you approach parenting from your experience of how you were raised as a child.
 Perhaps you have said to yourself, "I will not raise my children the way my parents raised me" or "My parents spanked me and I turned out okay, so spanking will work on my children".
 Both responses are 'knee jerk' reactions on how to parent, not a choice founded on sound child rearing principles.

 You may not even question your parenting style until you start having problems with your children.
 It may seem like suddenly your current parenting style isn't work anymore and you don't know why.
 Good parenting does not necessarily come naturally.
 And, being a good parent is not easy but there are skills you can learn to meet the challenge of good parenting.
 It takes finding a sound, practical parenting style and then taking the time for training and practice.